 Large book donations

-Donations of more than 20 books must first be reviewed by the Chief Collection Development Coordinator (or the Library Director).
+Donations of more than 50 books must first be reviewed by the Collection Development Coordinator (or the Library Director).
 The library reserves the right to decline a large donation, as well as accept only selected titles among those being offered.
-Individuals or groups wishing to donate 20 or more books must contact the library in advance to make an appointment so that the books can be reviewed first.
+Individuals or groups wishing to donate 50 or more books must contact the library in advance to make an appointment so that the books can be reviewed first.

 Book donation agreement form and acknowledgement letter

 Those offering gift materials to the library must sign the “Skyline College Library Book Donation Agreement Form.”
-This form explains that donated items are typically put up for sale, and that the library retains the right to make the final judgment concerning the items, including declining an offer, adding the items to the collection, putting the items up for sale, or discarding.
+This form explains that donated items are added to the collection on a very selected basis and that donations not added to the collection will be given to educational organizations.

 An acknowledgement letter regarding donations is sent upon request.